HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 ~~~
 The thickness is defined in the radial direction (NOT along the inclined plates!).
 It allows to define layers of different thickness easily.
 There is a first layer with thickness of 2 cm and 7 layers of 6.15 cm in this example.

 While optimising the layer thickness, you can set the thickness of all layers to a small value (e.g. 0.5 cm).
 Run the simulations with many layers and merge the layers into cells in the next step.
-This will give flexibility for the optimisation studies without the need to re-run the simulatins over and over.
-There is a tool which merges layers [MergeLayers](../../Reconstruction/RecCalorimeter/src/components/MergeLayers.h)
+This will give flexibility for the optimisation studies without the need to re-run the simulations over and over.
+There is a tool which merges layers [MergeLayers](../../Reconstruction/RecCalorimeter/src/components/MergeLayers.h):
 ~~~[.py]
 from Configurables import MergeLayers mergelayers = MergeLayers("MyMergeLayers",